 September is the warmest month of the year, with the temperatures hovering around 71.3°F, and the coldest month is January, with an average of 46.4°F.

 If you’re coming from somewhere with four distinct seasons, be ready for confusion.
 June, July, and August — the months when the rest of the cities are experiencing peak heat, you will find San Francisco swaddled with thick fog (it’s got a name — Karla the Fog).
 You will need to layer up and break out your winter jacket, beanie, and scarfs to stay warm.
-Once the fog lifts, though, around September, you will find most of the city soaking the Golden sun in one of the 220 parks.
+Once the fog lifts, though, around September, you will find most of the city soaking in the Golden sun in one of the 220 parks.

 Annual Events in San Francisco